-On Thursday, March 18, 2021, parents of current students in grades five through eight received an email communication from the Clinic containing the following message and resources:
+Each year, parents of current students in grades five through eight receive an email communication from the Clinic containing the following message and resources:

 Recognizing the importance of early identification of at-risk students, the 2013 Virginia General Assembly passed a law requiring each school board to provide parent educational information regarding scoliosis and eating disorders on an annual basis to students in fifth through twelfth grades.